Maureen (Mo) A. Donnelly, PhD: contact info

 I began my career as a tropical ecologist interested in amphibians and reptiles, but became a conservation biologist as tropical deforestation advanced in an unabated fashion in the mid-1980s.
 My scientific study of tropical amphibians and reptiles was being threatened by human disturbance, and my focus shifted towards conservation so I could continue along my academic trajectory.
 Interacting with a Yanomami tribe in southern Venezuela, watching David Bickford work with highland people in Papua New Guinea, and being part of a field expedition with indigenous people of the Rupununi from central Guyana forever altered my academic path.
 I have been extremely fortunate to explore some of the earth’s wild places as part of scientific expeditions, but the sad reality of our global circumstances altered my academic aspirations from “pure” to “applied” science.
 Working to understand and conserve the earth’s biodiversity, especially the luscious riches of the tropics, has become my only scientific goal.
 My students share those goals and are actively in the field working to understand what amphibians and reptiles can tell us about our changing world.

-I am a PhD candidate in Maureen Donnelly’s lab.
 I did my undergraduate degree at the University of Hawaii, Hilo where I obtained a B.S. in biology.
-After undergrad, I spent several years as a zoo keeper and aquarist.
-I have been involved in various endangered species and wildlife translocation projects since 2005.
-I specialize in amphibian reintroductions and other conservation translocations.
+After, I spent several years as a zoo keeper and aquarist working with a wide variety of taxa.
+I discovered a passion for research and currently study how we can better utilize animals in captivity for conservation.
+I have been involved in various endangered species and wildlife reintroduction/translocation projects since 2005.
+I specialize in working on the interface between captivity and wild.
 My dissertation research is an extension of my previous ex-situ amphibian conservation work.
 I study ways to increase survival and establishment of animals post translocation/reintroduction.
 I have current research projects focused on the long-term effects of captivity on wildlife, trade in herps, and amphibian husbandry.
-Additionally, I have finished major field projects examining survival and dispersal behavior of captive bred, reintroduced Wyoming Toads (Anaxyrus baxteri) using harmonic telemetry.
-The Wyoming toad is one of the world’s rarest vertebrates.
+Additionally, I have finished major field projects examining survival and dispersal behavior of captive-bred, reintroduced Wyoming Toads (Anaxyrus baxteri) using telemetry.
+The Wyoming Toad is one of the world’s rarest vertebrates.
 You can see a short mini-doc video produced by National Geographic, which includes many of my toad’s HERE.
-In the winter, I work in Singapore affiliated with Dr. David Bickford at the National University of Singapore.
-I focus on local amphibians particularly their conservation, spatial ecology, and assessment for potential conservation translocations.
+I also worked in Singapore affiliated with Dr. David Bickford at the National University of Singapore.
+My research interests are reintroductions, husbandry, trade in wildlife, and how behavior of wildlife is altered in captivity through domestication processes.
 My funding is provided by a National Science Foundation Graduate Research Fellowship, National Science Foundation EAPSI Fellowship, and other smaller grants.
 Email: llinh001(at)fiu.edu

 I am a Ph.D. candidate in Mo Donnelly’s lab.
 I did my undergraduate studies in zoology, marine ecology, and environmental geology at Ohio State University.
 Following several stints as a field assistant to other members of the Donnelly Lab, I joined the lab myself in 2008.
 My M.S. research was about what happens to lowland tropical forests when they lose large mammals (like peccaries).
 I’m currently based out of Cusco, Peru while I collect the data for my dissertation.
 Every month I venture into a remote mountain range called the Cordillera Vilcanota.
 The Vilcanota is home to the highest known amphibian species in the world, and because of climate change, is experiencing rapid environmental changes.
 New aquatic ecosystems are forming behind the trailing edge of mountain glaciers.
 Warming temperatures force the ice upslope, and the meltwater collects in ponds in the newly exposed moraines.
 Although tropical deglaciation provides some of the most obvious evidence of climate change, some of the environmental effects of change are positive for the aquatic organisms that can colonize these new habitats.
 However, as the glaciers continue to retreat, a major water source for these ponds and wetlands will be lost.
 Are the new ecosystems created by deglaciation doomed by continued climate change?
 Are aquatic amphibians migrating up mountains into an ecological trap?
 These are some of the questions I am addressing.